isomerpages/moe-stgabrielspri/_signature-programmes/Louis Marie de Montfort (LMM)/Literature Programme.md

 </tr>
 <tr>
 <td rowspan="1" colspan="2">
-<p>Immersed in the tale of "Sadako and the Thousand Paper Cranes," Primary
+<p>Immersed in the tale of "Sadako and the Thousand Paper Cranes", Primary
 5 students find inspiration to craft their own haikus that echo the fleeting beauty of life.
 Through the meditative act of folding paper cranes, they channel the resilience and hope embodied in Sadako’s story, intertwining